A plantar fasciitis sufferer puts the most supportive and comfortable trainers to the test

 Updated on

-Best trainers for plantar fasciitis at a glance:
+Best trainers for plantar fasciitis

-While some companies, such as Fitville, make trainers specifically for plantar fasciitis, it isn’t all that common to have specific trainers for the condition, so when searching for the best plantar fasciitis trainers, it’s important to know what features to look for in your chosen footwear.
+While some companies, such as Fitville, make trainers specifically for plantar fasciitis, it isn’t all that common to have specific trainers for the condition, so when searching for the best plantar fasciitis trainers, it’s important to know what features to look for.
 As well as arch support and cushioned heels, you’ll want to look for trainers that have effective shock absorption properties.
 This is to reduce the impact of each step on your foot, which will take pressure off the areas affected by plantar fasciitis.
 The right trainers will give you proper support to prevent you from making the injury worse while helping to improve your mobility by ensuring every step you take is as comfortable as possible.

-Best trainers for plantar fasciitis UK
+Best trainers for plantar fasciitis

 Best trainers for plantar fasciitis overall